 In addition to the approved PoO in place at Black Pine, the Corporation applied for a new PoO to expand the permitted area by up to 141 acres over which a drilling program could be undertaken, which was approved on February 12, 2019.
 The original Black Pine PoO, prepared by and approved for the previous operator, includes certain restrictions over land use designed to comply with the 2012 Amended Sawtooth National Forest Land and Resource Management Plan.
 The most recent PoO allows for year-round access to the core area of the property, subject to weather and snow conditions.
 The far southern area has operation restrictions from January 1 to March 1 for winter game.
 The eastern and southeastern area has operation restrictions from March 1 to June 30 for sage grouse.
 The Silver Hills target in the northwest has no specific operations restrictions but would be subject to closure if the United States Forest Service ("USFS") determined that raptors or other sensitive wildlife were present in the area; annual wildlife surveys would be required.
 In the April 2019 raptor survey, a golden eagle nest with chicks was discovered in the A Pit wall, as well as a great horned owl nest in the Tallman Pit, and a red-tailed hawk nest in the B Pit.
 Each raptor has different activity restriction timing and distance schedules, but the golden eagle was the most restrictive.
-Working with the USFS and

-Stantec Consulting Services Inc. ("Stantec"), Liberty Gold built a road to access the upper project area, bypassing the A pit.
+Working with the USFS and Stantec Consulting Services Inc. ("Stantec"), Liberty Gold built a road to access the upper project area, bypassing the A pit.
 USFS and Stantec biologists monitored the eagle nests throughout the spring, and once the eaglets had left the nest in-mid July, Liberty Gold was able to drill in the A Basin area.
 Liberty Gold was in full compliance with federal and state guidelines for raptor avoidance and mitigation.
 No raptors were observed nesting in the pit areas, or elsewhere in the permitted drill areas, in 2020.
+In 2021, the golden eagle returned to the A pit nest, requiring a moratorium on drilling in this area for several months.

 In January 2020, Liberty Gold submitted a modification to the PoO to both the USFS and the Bureau of Land Management ("BLM") to expand the project area to the east and up to 55 additional acres of disturbance.
-The USFS completed a supplemental environmental assessment ("EA") and issued project approval on December 23, 2020, subject to a 45 day objection period.
+The USFS completed a supplemental environmental assessment ("EA") and issued project approval on December 23, 2020, subject to a 45-day objection period.
 Final approval was received on February 17, 2021.